Estimated read time3 min read

 In order to get faster, you have to practice running fast.
 Of course, this isn’t as simple as tackling all your miles at a higher pace.
 Instead, you need to incorporate running speed workouts into your weekly routine.

-“Any running that’s faster than your current tempo (steady-state) pace can be classified as speedwork,” John Honerkamp, RRCA- and USTAF-certified running coach and former head coach at New York Road Runners tells Runner’s World.
+“Any running that’s faster than your current tempo (steady-state) pace can be classified as speedwork,” John Honerkamp, RRCA- and USTAF-certified running coach and former head coach at Health & Injuries Runner’s World.

-Elizabeth Corkum, Finish with a 1-mile cooldown: “Running at goal race pace, track repeats, tempo runs, striders, fartleks—they all fit into the ‘speed’ category of training.”
+Elizabeth Corkum, Best Indoor Rowing Machines: “Running at goal race pace, track repeats, tempo runs, striders, fartleks—they all fit into the ‘speed’ category of training.”

 The Benefits of Running Speed Workouts

-“Steady-state runs help with aerobic Run 5 x 1,000 meters 2.5 laps of a track at 5K pace, with 2:30 rest between each interval anaerobic,” Honerkamp says.
+“Steady-state runs help with aerobic Do 5-10 minutes of anaerobic,” Honerkamp says.
 “Speed training helps your body get better at supplying oxygen to your muscles in a more efficient way,” which will make a runner improve at any distance.

 4 Running Speed Workouts